-EDUC 413 Science in the Elementary School 3 hours
+EDUC 413Science in the Elementary School3 hoursPrerequisite: Admission to teacher education.3 hours

 A course designed to prepare students with practical, classroomtested activities and ideas that are presented on planning, organizing, managing, and assessing an effective guided discovery science program.
 (This course does not apply to science requirements.)
 Includes field experience.